idaholab/moose/modules/navier_stokes/doc/content/syntax/Modules/NavierStokesFV/index.md

 - +Incompressible+ and +weakly-compressible+ simulations for
 - +Clean fluids+ and flows in +porous media+

-The action handles boundary conditions, necessary materials and objects for different, finite volume discretization approaches.
+The action handles boundary conditions, necessary materials for fluid properties, variables, variable initialization and various objects for turbulence modeling.

 ## Automatically defined variables